Science Fair - "The Truth About Toothpaste"

 - Vernal, Utah

-Which is the better application to evaluate whitening toothpastes, brushing it on a coffee-stained hard-boiled egg as if brushing my teeth or applying some and leaving it on overnight?Jarod P.
+Which is the better application to evaluate whitening toothpastes, brushing it on a coffee-stained hard-boiled egg as if brushing my teeth or applying some and leaving it on overnight?Jarod P. [last name deleted for privacy by Editor]

 - Coral Springs, Florida